Centribo/Unity-Shader-Basics-Tutorial/README.md

 ## Part 1: What's a Shader?

 Shaders are part of the computer graphics rendering pipeline.
-They're small applicaitons that tell the computer how to render and shade objects in a scene.
+They're small applications that tell the computer how to render and shade objects in a scene.
 This includes calculating the color and light values for a given object so that it can be shown on screen.
 Ontop of that, shaders are used to create many of the special and post-processing effects that you see in games today.

 In modern game engines, (Including Unity) shaders run in a programmable GPU (Graphics Processing Unit) rendering pipeline, which allow them to run in parallel and do many shader calculations very quickly.